Slow Cooker Chicken-Andouille Stew

 - I would start checking after 4 hours and cook just long enough for the chicken to be done so you don’t over-cook the sausage.

-- When it’s done, stir the mixture in the slow cooker and serve hot, over rice (I used low-glycemic Uncle Ben’s Rice, but this would also be delicious as a stew without the rice or serve with Cauliflower Rice for a low-carb option.), if desired and garnished with thinly sliced green onions.
+- When it’s done, stir the mixture in the slow cooker and serve hot, over rice (I used low-glycemic Uncle Ben’s Converted Rice (affiliate link), but this would also be delicious as a stew without the rice or serve with Cauliflower Rice for a low-carb option.), if desired and garnished with thinly sliced green onions.

 (I used my favorite Crock-Pot 3-1/2-Quart Slow Cooker, but it could have been a little smaller.